100 College Drive, P.O. Box 5001

 College Website: http://www.CanadoreCollege.ca

-Under the direction of the Director, Academic Operations & Business Development, Centre of Access, Interdisciplinary Studies, and Lifelong Learning, the Professor is responsible for facilitating and guiding the learning and providing an effective learning environment for all students.
+Under the direction of the Dean, Faculty of Aviation, Trades and Technology, the Professor is responsible for facilitating and guiding the learning and providing an effective learning environment for all students in Aviation Maintenance.
 The professional responsibilities include:

 Teaching assigned courses, including:

 • teaching regularly scheduled classes in the Fall, Winter, Spring or Summer semesters through a combination of classroom delivery on location, online and/or through a virtual classroom

 • ensuring student awareness of course learning outcomes and evaluation techniques

 • providing tutoring and academic advising for students both in and out of class